GNOME/librsvg/tests/README.md

 `fixtures/reftests` for all SVG files, render them, and compare them to the `-ref.png` reference images.

-SVG test files in fixtures/reftests that match "ignore-*.svg" will be skipped from the tests.
+SVG test files or entire subdirectories in fixtures/reftests whose names begin with "ignore" will be skipped from the tests.
+That is, anything that matches "fixtures/reftests/ignore*" will not be included in the tests.
+You can use this to skip a few problematic files temporarily.

 As of 2016/Nov/03 we have an informal organization of these files: